info@texmg.com

 Fog Computing

-Fog computing, also called fogging or fog networking, is a decentralized computing infrastructure leveraging edge devices to perform significant computation, storage, and communication tasks locally rather than relying solely on centralized cloud servers.
+Fog computing, also called fogging or fog networking, is a decentralized approach to computing.
+It allows edge devices to perform significant processing tasks locally, reducing reliance on central data centers.

 How Does Fog Computing Work?